14 Le Grande Street, Freshwater QLD 4870

 Since its inception Gregory Lodge has sponsored 11 other Lodges making it their ‘Mother Lodge’.

 Our regular monthly meetings are on the 3rd Monday of the month at 7:30pm.
 We also have an annual meeting where the new Master and officers are invested for the following 12 months.
-The next one will be on Saturday 25th June 2017.
+This is held on the 4th Saturday in June.

 Freemasons are a diverse group of men from all walks of life, from many religions and many backgrounds.
 Becoming a Freemason is a commitment to develop your own potential, to values that see all humankind as equal, and to helping others in our community.